Glow discharge

 A glow discharge is a plasma formed by the passage of electric current through a gas.
 It is often created by applying a voltage between two electrodes in a glass tube containing a low-pressure gas.
 When the voltage exceeds a value called the striking voltage, the gas ionization becomes self-sustaining, and the tube glows with a colored light.
 The color depends on the gas used.

-Glow discharges are used as a source of light in devices such as neon lights, cold cathode fluorescent lamps and plasma-screen televisions.
+Glow discharges are used as sources of light in devices such as neon lights, cold-cathode fluorescent lamps, and plasma-screen televisions.
 Analyzing the light produced with spectroscopy can reveal information about the atomic interactions in the gas, so glow discharges are used in plasma physics and analytical chemistry.
-They are also used in the surface treatment technique called sputtering.
+They are also used in the surface-treatment technique called sputtering.

 Electrical conduction in gas

-Voltage-current characteristics of electrical discharge in neon at 1 torr, with two planar electrodes separated by 50 cm.
+Voltage–current characteristics of electrical discharge in neon at one torr, with two planar electrodes separated by 50 cm.